ayham-1/ayham.xyz/content/projects/wsgen.md

     img: "pix/proj/wsgen.webp"
 ---

-Innovating the workflow of curating highschool worksheet from A-Level like past-papers.
-An easy application to maintain worksheets, update them, export them into Question Papers, Markschemes, and Examiner report automatically.
+An easy to use application to maintain A-Level worksheets, update them, export them into Question Papers, Markschemes, and Examiner report automatically.
+Currently there is a showable demo.